Health and Sexual Health Education

 9th -12th Grade

-Students typically take the required Health course during 9th or 10th grade.
-Within this class, students receive instruction on Sexual Health as well as other Health related topics including community health, nutrition, wellness, and mental health.
-High School Students also receive HIV/AIDS lessons each year, even if not enrolled in the health course (RCW 28a.230.070).
+Within Health class, students receive instruction on Sexual Health as well as other health related topics including community health, nutrition, wellness, and mental health.

 Opt-Out / Exclusion Procedure